spacedmonkey/echo-js-lazy-load/readme.md

 * Raise an issue on GitHub.
 * Send us a Pull Request with your bug fixes and/or new features.
 * Provide feedback and suggestions on enhancements.

+It is worth noting that, this project has travis enabled and runs automated tests, including code sniffing and unit tests.
+Any pull request will be rejects, unless these tests pass.
+This is to ensure that the code is of the highest quality, follows coding standards and is secure.